Sarpanch: Meaning of sarpanch

 Sar, meaning head, and panch, meaning five, gives the meaning head of the five decision-makers of the gram panchayat of the village.
-In the state of West Bengal, a sarpanch is called a panchayat pradhan ("chief"), and the deputy is panchyat upa-pradhan.
+In the state of West Bengal, a sarpanch is called a panchayat pradhan ("chief"), and the deputy is a panchyat upa-pradhan.

+Nomenclature

+A sarpanch is a term used to refer to the elected head of a village-level statutory institution called the Gram Panchayat/Village Panchayat/Gram Parishad.

+However, the term used to refer to the sarpanch can vary across different states of India.
+Here are some of the commonly used terms for sarpanch in various states: